isomerpages/moe-bedoksouthsec/_cce/Sexuality Education.md

 </table>

 ### INFORMATION FOR PARENTS

 10. Parents may opt their children out of the **Sexuality Education lessons**, eTeens and/or supplementary sexuality education programmes by MOE-approved external providers.

 11. Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable here.
+This form will be distributed to parents at the start of the year and is also downloadable [here](/files/Signature%202022_Sexuality%20Education_Annex%20A_Parent%20Opt-out%20Form.pdf).
 The completed form is to be submitted by 28/02/2022.

 12. Parents who wish to opt their children out of the **eTeens programme** need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable here.
+This form will be distributed to parents at the start of the year and is also downloadable [here](/files/2022_Sexuality%20Education_Annex%20B_eTeens%20Opt-out%20Form.pdf).
 The completed form is to be submitted by 28/02/2022.

-13. Parents can contact the school at bsss.moe.edu.sg or 64414479 for discussion or to seek clarification about the school’s sexuality education programme.
+13. Parents can contact the school at <a href="mailto:bsss.moe.edu.sg">bsss.moe.edu.sg</a> or 64414479 for discussion or to seek clarification about the school’s sexuality education programme.

 14. Parents, who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements.